mikics/mikics.github.io/docs/_posts/2022-07-19-scattering-boundary-conditions-in-dolfinx.markdown

 eps.x.scatter_forward()
 ```

-It is time to solve our problem, and therefore we need to find the weak form of the Maxwell's equation plus the scattering boundary conditions.
-First of all,
+It is time to solve our problem, and therefore we need to find the weak form of the Maxwell's equation plus with the scattering boundary conditions.
+As a first step,
 we need to take the inner products of the equations with a
 complex test function $\mathbf{v}$, and then we need to integrate
 the terms over the corresponding domains: